 The federal prohibition on prescribing marijuana makes marijuana and Medicare coverage for it impossible.

 Once our lawmakers and voters make changes to the scheduling classification of marijuana, maybe then we can expect a change.

-For now, Medicare will not cover the cost of medical marijuana.
-Any out-of-pocket cost spent on medical cannabis use will not count toward any deductibles under Part B or a Part D plan.
+For now, Medicare won’t cover the cost of medical marijuana.
+Any out-of-pocket cost spent on medical cannabis use won’t count toward any deductibles under Part B or a Part D plan.

-All insurance carriers in the United States which include Medicare, Medicaid, group plans, the Veterans Administration or Obamacare plans will not be covering medical marijuana.
-This is because insurance only covers drugs with FDA approval.
+All insurance carriers in the United States, which include Medicare, Medicaid, group plans, the Veterans Administration, or Obamacare plans, won’t be covering medical marijuana.
+Insurance only covers drugs with FDA approval.

 Federal legalization needs to happen for insurance companies to stop resisting marijuana and Medicare coverage for medicinal cannabis prescriptions.

 Recently, the FDA approved the first Marijuana based prescription drug called Epidiolex.
-It’s for treating patients that are two years or younger that have epilepsy.
+Although, it’s for treating patients that are two years or younger that have epilepsy.

 In States Where Medical Marijuana is Legal, Do Medicare and Medicaid Cover It